memkit/memkit.xyz/content/blog/emoji-support.md

 +++
 author = "memconstant"
-title = "TimeLines a tool for Co-Creators that Value Privacy" date = "2019-03-05" description = "Guide to emoji usage in Hugo" tags = [
+title = "sTimeLines a tool for Co-Creators that Value Privacy" date = "2023-03-05" description = "sA record of our fledgling product's first steps" tags = [
     "emoji",
 ]